polvo/polvo/README.md

  become one `css`

- 1. Both `scripts` and `templates` are wrapped as CJS modules and thus can be required regularly as you'd do in NodeJS.
+ 1. Both `scripts` and `templates` are wrapped as CJS modules and thus can be `require`d regularly as you'd do in NodeJS.

  1. You end up with 2 files, `app.js` and `app.css`